uglyoldbob/decompiler/README.md

 The goal of this program is to decompile an executable program to source code (represented by C), that can then be compiled back into a program that performs the same as the original.

+**Generated programs**

+*decompile16*

+This is intended to target 16 bit executables.

+*decompile32*

+This is intended to target 32 bit executables.

+*decompile64*

+This is intended to target 64 bit executables.

 ***Reference materials:***

 **Books**